RaoulvanWijk/mvc/README.md

 ```git
 git clone https://github.com/RaoulvanWijk/mvc.git
 ```
+after you cloned the repository

+you need to run composer install

+to install all the packages
 ## Running the framework
 To run the framework you have 2 options:
 Run it from command line